Joseph-Lee98/BE-NC-NEWS/README.md

 7) Create a new Pull Request: Go to the original repository on GitHub, and you will see a button to create a pull request from your forked repository.

+# Northcoders Ownership Declaration

+This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by Northcoders